Itential-Adapters/adapter-tufin_securetrack/BROKER.md

 Notice with the path, there is a variable in it ({org}).
 This variable must be provided in the data available to the call.
 For getDevicesFiltered this means the requestFields as a static value.
 In other calls, it may also come from the result of the getDevicesFiltered call.

-Notice with the responseFields, it wants the IAP data key as the key and where it is supposed to find the data in the response as the value.
+Notice with the responseFields, it wants the Itential Platform data key as the key and where it is supposed to find the data in the response as the value.
 You can use nested fields in the response object using standard object notation.
 You can also add static data as shown in the port field.
 Finally, you can append data to the response from the requestInformation using its key (e.g. org).
 The ostypePrefix is a special field that allows you to add static data to the ostype to help define the system you are getting the device from.

 Notice here that you can also have multiple calls that make up the results provided to the Device Broker.
 In this example we are making calls to two different organizations and returning the results from both.